RadouanBoukharfane/2024-hpc-days-um6p/speech.md

 You have probably heard of it before, but for those who haven't, NASA established a 2030 roadmap for Computational Fluid Dynamics (CFD) in 2014.
 This roadmap aims to provide all CFD researchers with a knowledge-based forecast of the future computational capabilities required for simulating turbulent, transitional, and reacting flows.

-One of the cornerstones of this vision is the development of truly enabling technologies, such as high-order entropy-stable schemes, combined with innovative solvers on large-scale HPC hardware, and the assessment of uncertainty quantification and propagation of errors in CFD simulations.
+One of the cornerstones of this vision is the development of truly enabling technologies, such as high-order entropy-stable schemes, combined with innovative solvers on large-scale HPC hardware.

-The success of the strategy relies heavily on High-Performance Computing (HPC).
+As a consequence, yhe success of the strategy relies heavily on High-Performance Computing (HPC) advancement.

 ### Slide 08
 ------------